canonical/rockcraft/docs/explanation/rocks.rst

 components that form an image.
 However, these are frequently used as the underlying source of truth when inspecting container images with tools like `Docker`_ or `skopeo`_.
-As an example, the command ``docker inspect`` will, in its majority, source the requested information from the image's OCI `configuration`_.
+As an example, the command ``docker inspect`` will, in general, source the requested information from the image's OCI `configuration`_.

 On the other hand, the `OCI layers`_ are the literal filesystem contents that